kwong0419/week-4.1-python-theory/readme.md

 10. Compare dictionary methods to JavaScript object methods
 11. Recognize the similarities and differences between Python's data structures and their JavaScript counterparts

+**NOTE** in the bottom right corner of the screen.
+Hoever over the `Cursor Tab` and in the box, choose `Disable Globally`.
+Also choose `disabled` in the `Cursor Prediction` dropbox  This will enable you to create the code on your own without the help of Cursor.
+Creating the functions yourself will help you learn the material.

 ## Links

 - [Lesson](lesson.ipynb)